Unosquare-CoE-JavaScript/alan-jimenez/challenges/15-Write-Number-in-Expanded-Form/README.md

-# Write Number in Expaded Form
+# Write Number in Expanded Form

 Given a number, return it as a string in Expanded Form.